lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

         title: ''
         subtitle: ''
         text: >

-          Venture into the Lashi Wetland Nature Reserve, experiencing its rich tapestry of wildlife and
+          Venture into the **Lashi Wetland Nature Reserve**, experiencing its rich tapestry of wildlife and

           flora.
 Learn to identify unique bird species and native plants, understanding